root-project/root/documentation/spectrum/Spectrum.md

 ```

-This function calculates deconvolution from source spectrum according to the response spectrum.
+This function calculates deconvolution from the source spectrum according to the response spectrum.

 Function parameters: